bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:37 PM CT, May 06</p>
+<p class="updated_time"> Latest data: 03:36 PM CT, May 06</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 57°, which is 2° *colder* than yesterday.
-Tomorrow is expected to be 6° **warmer** than today.
+Tomorrow is expected to be 5° **warmer** than today.

 Currently:

 - 57°
-- Mostly Cloudy
+- Overcast
-- 48% humidity
+- 46% humidity
 - 9 mph wind
-- 70% cloud cover
+- 89% cloud cover
-- 24 AQI 🟩
+- 27 AQI 🟩
-- 0.13 inches of rain in the past 24 hours
+- 0.1 inches of rain in the past 24 hours
-- 0.05 inches of rain expected in the next 48 hours
+- 0.08 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>